 immigration centre in New York

-At the end of the exhibition proper you get to a cafeteria and a fairly large shop selling all kinds of emigration-related souvenirs, books, postcards, as well as some maritime knick-knacks and generally Hamburg
+The shop I remember from my 2008 visit as fairly large and selling all kinds of emigration-related souvenirs, books, postcards, as well as some maritime knick-knacks and generally Hamburg

 -related touristy stuff.

 Those interested in tracing their ancestors (or anybody else's) can do so at one of a series of computer terminals also in this building.
 The original passenger lists of the ships that took some 5 million emigrants from Hamburg to America provide one of the best such research sources worldwide.
 There are also other databanks available and genealogy experts are at hand to help.

 All in all, my impression after my second visit to BallinStadt was that while some aspects have been improved, in particular the wider coverage including modern migration and its pull-push factors today, in other respects I thought the newer exhibition also included a few steps backwards, especially from an international perspective with the exhibition now being mostly monolingual.
 With the reconstructed dormitory gone, BallinStadt has also lost a little of its place authenticity.
 And I found the coverage of arrival in America, esp.
 Ellis Island, inferior to the previous exhibition.
 That’s why I now docked the star rating at the top from four to three.